Hike the Austrian Alps in Tyrol – Summer in Tuxertal (Zillertal) Mountains

 One of the popular hikes from Finkenberg goes up to Gamshütte at 1,921 m, a self-service hut where you can stay overnight or come just for an hour or two to enjoy the panoramic views of the surrounding Austrian mountains with snow-capped alp peaks in the distance.

-Vorderlanersbach is one of the larger villages that features a larger number of hotels and apartments for tourist purposes.
-One of the spectacular constructions is the Maria-Hilf Chapel from 1988 which has been erected on the very same location as the former roadside shrine dating from the 16th century.
+Vorderlanersbach is one of the bigger villages, with several hotels and apartments for tourist purposes.
+One of the spectacular constructions is the Maria-Hilf Chapel from 1988, erected in the very same location as the former roadside shrine dating from the 16th century.

 Photo: Travel In Culture